PZ Myers

-Paul Zachary Myers (born March 9, 1957) is an American biologist who founded and writes the Pharyngula science blog.
+Paul Zachary Myers (born March 9, 1957) is an American biologist and activist who founded and writes the Pharyngula science and atheism blog.
 He is associate professor of biology at the University of Minnesota Morris (UMM) where he works in the field of developmental biology.
-He is a critic of intelligent design, the creationist movement, and other pseudoscientific concepts.
+He is a critic of intelligent design, the creationist movement, and pseudoscience.

 In 2006 the journal Nature listed Myers's Pharyngula as the top-ranked blog by a scientist based on popularity.
 Myers received the American Humanist Association's 2009 Humanist of the Year award and the International Humanist Award in 2011.
-Asteroid 153298 Paulmyers is named in his honor.
+The asteroid 153298 Paulmyers is named in his honor.

-Early life
+Early life and education

-Myers was born March 9, 1957, in Kent, Washington; his mother is of Swedish and Norwegian descent.
-Regarding his ancestry, Myers wrote: "I'm only half Scandinavian.
-The blood has been thinned with that of those domesticated English and Irish and Scots."
-He was named "Paul Zachary", after his grandfather, but preferred the initials PZ to being called "Little Paul".
-He has described his family as "probably what would be called the working poor nowadays", and noted that "when I was growing up I was called white trash more than a few times".
+Paul Zachary Myers was born March 9, 1957, in Kent, Washington.
 He claims to have been a "science geek" from an early age, gaining an interest in zoology and marine biology from studying the insides of fish while on fishing trips with his father.

 Growing up, Myers attended an Evangelical Lutheran Church in America (ELCA) church.
 Prior to his confirmation, Myers says, "I started thinking, you know, I don't believe a word of this."
 Now an atheist, Myers comments on his blog about science, education, atheism and religion.